Groomer Humor Contributions to PetGroomer.com:

 - You’re known as the “fastest scissors in town.”

-- Your friends know better than asking how your family is doing.
-Instead, they always ask “So, have you bought any new equipment lately?”
+- Your friends know better than to ask how your family is doing.
+Instead, they always ask, “So, have you bought any new equipment lately?”

 Submitted by Adrienne Lalande